 Every company is different, but in order to make accurate financial comparisons between companies, we need a common language to describe each of them.
 That’s what generally accepted accounting principles (GAAP) are: a series of standards and procedures that accountants at all companies must adhere to when preparing financial statements.

-GAAP are set by a nongovernmental body called the Financial Accounting Standards Board, and there are no laws enforcing them, but most lenders and business partners in the United States will require that you adhere to GAAP (if you’re in Canada, you’ll use a different system called International Financial Reporting Standards, or IFRS.)
+A non-governmental body called the Financial Accounting Standards Board sets the GAAP.
+While there are no laws enforcing these standards, most lenders and business partners in the United States will require that you adhere to GAAP.
+If you’re in Canada, you’ll use a different system called International Financial Reporting Standards, or IFRS.

 The different types of accounting

-Every year, your company will generate financial statements that people outside of your company—people like investors, lenders, government agencies, auditors, potential buyers, etc.—can use to learn more about your company’s financial health.
+Every year, your company will generate financial statements that people outside of your company—people like investors, lenders, government agencies, auditors, potential buyers, etc.—can use to learn more about your business’s financial health and profitability.

-Managerial accounting is similar to financial accounting, with two important exceptions:
+Managerial accounting (or management accounting) is similar to financial accounting, with two important exceptions:

 - The statements produced by managerial accounting are for internal use only.